Skip to main content

 "Caffeine stimulates the central nervous system, which means improved mental focus, alertness and concentration," explains Hobson.

-This is particularly useful in sports that require sustained attention such as tennis, road cycling, football and basketball.
+This is particularly useful in sports that require sustained attention, such as tennis, road cycling, football and basketball.

 "These may involve changing game tactics and defence strategies over the course of a fast-paced match," says Hobson.

-For a quick caffeine hit try Healthspan Kick−Start Caffeine Gum, which contains 100 mg of fast-release caffeine per gum.
+For a quick caffeine hit, try Healthspan Kick−Start Caffeine Gum, which contains 100 mg of fast-release caffeine per gum.

 Elite Kick-Start Caffeine Gum pack